skip405/generator-posw/README.md

 POSW stands for **P**lain **O**ld **S**emantic **W**ebsite.
 It's an opinionated [Yeoman](http://yeoman.io) generator that will help you code a static website from design mockups.
 As Yeoman uses [npm](http://npmjs.org/) and [Bower](http://bower.io/) you need to have those two installed too, but you already know that, don't you? :)

+Those who don't like the word _Semantic_ when I speak about a website, not markup, can freely substitute that for something similar... **S**pectacular perhaps.

 ## Features

 POSW comes with a bunch of stuff: